Black History Month events planned in Model City

 KINGSPORT — New Vision Youth and the South Central Kingsport Community Development Corporation are sponsoring three upcoming Black History Month events.

-Friday, Feb.
-18 — Community Unity Bingo, 7 p.m., in the Riverview Community Room at the V.O.
+Friday — Community Unity Bingo, 7 p.m., in the Riverview Community Room at the V.O.
 Dobbins Community Center.
 The entrance is on Wheatley Street beside the basketball court.
 Seniors are asked to bring a door prize.
-Everyone is invited to the free event and refreshments will be served.
+Everyone is invited to the free event, and refreshments will be served.

-Sunday, Feb.
-20 — Annual Black History program at 2:30 p.m. at the Lamplight Theater, 140 Broad St. Admission is free, the concession stand will be open and a door prize will be awarded.
+Sunday — Annual Black History program at 2:30 p.m. at the Lamplight Theatre, 140 Broad St. Admission is free, the concession stand will be open and a door prize will be awarded.
 The program includes soloist Minister Patricia Stover of Shiloh Baptist Church and Pastor Adam Love of Mayfield United Methodist Church, both of Kingsport.
-The New Vision Youth Group will give a program of friendship and love quotes, after which the play "Just Dreams" will be performed.
+The New Vision Youth Group will give a program of friendship and love quotes, after which the play “Just Dreams” will be performed.